kpchoy/Study-Guide-Notes-/javascript/js_general.md

   - only works for runtime errors
 - When creating a custom error, what attributes should it have?
   - our errors should support basic error properties like message name.
 HttpError objects may have statusCode property with value like 404, 403, 500

+# DOMContentLoaded
+- What's the difference between the DOMContentLoaded and load event triggers?
+  - DOMContentLoaded - document has finished loading (but not its dependent resources)
+  - load - a resource and its dependent resources have finished loading